bymarcelolewin/content-modeling-cli/.vibedocs/content-modeling-cli-overview.md

-# Content Modeling CLI - Project Overview
+# Content Modeling MCP Server and CLI - Project Overview

 ## Project Description

-The Content Modeling CLI is a comprehensive tool for building, templating, and managing content models for Contentful using structured JSON files.
+The Content Modeling MCP Server and CLI is a comprehensive tool for building, templating, and managing content models for Contentful using structured JSON files.
 Currently in beta (v1.0.0-beta.11), it serves dual purposes as both a command-line interface and an MCP (Model Context Protocol) server for AI-powered workflows.

 ## Key Features